chazzka/clanekforest/clanek.md

 This allows the novel datapoints to make their way through the tree, making novelty detection possible.

-Figure X demonstrates this by adding two novel points (considering the learning sample of data beginning with 0 and ending with 100).
+Figure X shows, how the
 We can see that using our approach we successfully isolated both numbers (5000 and 2000, which are considerably far away from each other) in different nodes.
 - [ ] TODO: OBRÁZEK SE MI PŘESTAL LÍBIT